suiyunonghen/moonvalue/README.md

 println(c["year"].unwrap().parent().unwrap().to_string())
 ```
 # read moonvalue
-A function similar to xxx-by_key reads data from the map type
+A function similar to xxx_by_key reads data from the map type
 eg.
 > string_by_key read string from map
 > bool_by_key read bool from map
 > value_by_key return MoonValue from map

-A function similar to xxx-by_index reads data from an array
+A function similar to xxx_by_index reads data from an array
 eg.
 > string_by_index read string from array
 > bool_by_index read bool from array